 Hot Water Beach, Whitianga

-Spade in hand, we walked along the beach heading to one of nature’s wonders.
+Spade in hand, we walked along the beach, heading to one of nature’s wonders and one of the many unique things to do in NZ.
 Be sure to check the tides before you go and arrive within 2 hours on either side of the low tide.

 The hot spots are easy to find, as it’s inland from the huge boulders in the water or, if you’re not the first on the beach, just look for the two spots where everyone else dug.
 The area with hot water is actually somewhat small.
 Our first hole was cold, but moving a bit, we created our own day spa.

 As you dig, build a sand wall on the ocean side to help stop the water from filling it as the tide turns.
 Also, if you don’t have a spade, you can rent one at the beach.
 But, if you like to be fully prepared, you will want to bring a bucket for ocean water cooling off.